alinnman/celestial-navigation/maths/horizondip.md

 and this leads to a lower coeffient in the formula applicable for refraction above.

-From this we can also calculate the radius, if we know the coefficient of the square root formula.
+From this we can also **calculate the radius**, if we know the coefficient of the square root formula.

 So we observe